Agile-IoT/enforcer-yaml-spec/README.md

 ServiceName needs to have:

 -   a pointer in the local file system to the swagger specification of that service under swagger\_api\_spec.
+-   the port where the service API is available
 -   A list of calls, where each call is identified by the swagger
     * OperationId (unique in the context of the above swagger\_api\_spec), and each call has: